 All available information, including non-binding indicative bids which may not be considered reliable, typically will be considered by us in making fair value determinations.
 In some instances, there may be limited trading activity in a security even though the market for the security is considered not active.
 In such cases we will consider the number of trades, the size and timing of each trade, and other circumstances around such trades, to the extent such information is available.
-We will engage third-party valuation firms to provide assistance to the Board in valuing a substantial portion of our investments.
+The Adviser has engaged independent third-party pricing services and independent third-party valuation firms to assist in pricing and valuation of the Fund's portfolio securities.
 We expect to evaluate the impact of such additional information and factor it into its consideration of fair value.